iu-parfunc/detbox-project/README.md

 ## Commercialization

 The detbox approach is being commercialized by [Cloudseal Inc](https://cloudseal.io).
-Cloudseal is building low-overhead record-and-replay-as-a-service, for bug and crash reproduction.
-The core of the approach is a deterministic execution capability that minimizes the amount of recording needed, and eliminates unnecessary nondeterminism, which leads to things like flaky tests.
-(In the production implementation of the approach, binary instrumentation is used to avoid ptrace and achieve both the low overhead of DetFlow and the generality of DetTrace.)
+Cloudseal is building low-overhead record-and-replay-as-a-service (for bug and crash repro).
+The core of the approach is a deterministic execution capability that *minimizes* the amount of recording needed, and eliminates unnecessary nondeterminism, nondeterminism which creates headaches like flaky tests.

+(In this third generation, production implementation of the approach, binary instrumentation is used to avoid ptrace and achieve both the low overhead of DetFlow and the generality of DetTrace.)

 ## Related and Prior Work